 In addition to its impact on the recording industry, the Alesis Midiverb also had a significant influence on popular music.
 Its distinctive reverb and delay effects can be heard on countless recordings from the 1980s and beyond, and it played a role in shaping the sound of many iconic songs and albums.

-Overall, the Alesis Midiverb was a game-changing product that helped to democratize access to high-quality digital effects processing.
+Overall, the Alesis Midiverb was a game-changing product that helped to democratise access to high-quality digital effects processing.
 Its impact on the recording industry and popular music cannot be overstated, and its legacy continues to be felt today.

 The Alesis Midiverb offered 63 preset reverbs and effects, with the first 50 focused purely on reverb, and the remaining 13 on gated and reverse reverb effects.
 Programs may be selected on the front panel, stepping through the program list, or by MIDI patch change commands form any MIDI controlling device.

 The Alesis Midiverb’s programs 1- 50 are reverb algorithms designed to cover a wide range of applications.
 Programs 51-63 are for special effects.
 The reverb effects are defined by decay time, size, and spectral emphasis, respectively.
 Large programs tend to have some associated predelay, typical of large spaces.
-Small programs tend to be more immediate, but can sound hard or ringy at unnaturally long decay times.
+Small programs tend to be more immediate but can sound hard or ringy at unnaturally long decay times.

 Bright programs carry treble throughout the length of the decay, while warm programs attenuate the treble as the decay proceeds.
 Dark programs roll off the treble quickly, leaving only deep bass at the end of the decay.